grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 }
 ```

-This led to unpredicted situations as the date objects were accidentally modified far, far away from the place they were retrieved.
+This led to unpredicted situations as the date objects were accidentally modified far, far away from the place they were retrieved[^aliasingbug].

 As most of the time it wasn't the intention, the problem of date mutability forced us to manually create a copy each time their code returned a date: